prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 <br/>
 <Badge type="error" text="Section 020: October 15th @7:00pm" />

-- By the end of today's theory class, you will make your fist submission on Brightspace.
+- By the end of today's Lab class, you will make your fist submission on Brightspace.
 - Compress `submission-1` folder and upload it to Brightspace

 **Submission 2:**